wp-plugins/bridgedd/readme.txt

 == Installation ==

+1. If a bridge plugin is installed, deactivate it
-1. Log in to phpBB with your admin/founder account.
+2. In a separate tab/window, log in to phpBB with your admin/founder account
-2. Log in to WordPress with your admin account, and go to the Plugins page in the Dashboard
 3. Upload the _bridgedd.zip_ file via the Install Plugins interface
-4. Activate the plugin
+4. Activate the BridgeDD plugin
 5. Enter the server path where your phpBB installation is located

-BridgeDD will then automatically integrate your two accounts.
+BridgeDD will automatically integrate your two accounts.
+You can then close the tab/window to phpBB.

 == Frequently Asked Questions ==

-**Q**: The path to phpBB doesn't work.
-Why?
+= The path to phpBB doesn't work.
+Why? =
-**A**: The path must be server-based and not a URL.
+The path must be server-based and not a URL.
 BridgeDD automatically provides the initial (difficult) part of this path.

-**Q**: I entered the correct path to phpBB, but BridgeDD doesn't work.
-Why?
-**A**: The WordPress and phpBB installations must be in the same domain.
+= I entered the correct path to phpBB, but BridgeDD doesn't work.
+Why? = The WordPress and phpBB installations must be in the same domain.
 BridgeDD will not work if, for example, WordPress is installed at **http://mydomain.com** and phpBB is installed at **http://forum.mydomain.com**

-**Q**: Got more questions?
+= Got more questions? =
-**A**: Ask them at the [**BridgeDD support board**](http://www.diondesigns.org/bridgedd/support/index.php).
+Ask them at the [**BridgeDD support board**](http://www.diondesigns.org/bridgedd/support/index.php).

 == Changelog ==